(561) 270-0913

 Cancer Caused by AFFF Firefighting Foam

 Once the PFAS from AFFF seeps into the body, it can combine with proteins in the blood and stay there long-term.
-These chemicals do not biodegrade, so once they are in your system, they can stay there and harm your body.
+These chemicals do not biodegrade.
+Once they are in your system, they can stay there for years and harm your body.
 Those exposed to AFFF can become vulnerable to nine types of fluorinate compounds that can substantially increase the risk of cancer.

 The following are some of the forms of cancer the AFFF and PFAS can cause: